Purchasing a Business is a Major Lifetime Investment. Learn How to Avoid Costly and Unnecessary Mistakes Here.

 Question #3: “What Does the Owner Want to Walk Away With?”

-It is important for the buyer to make an effort to discover what matters to the seller.
+It is important for the buyer to try to discover what matters to the seller.
 You really want to know the seller’s bottom line.

 Buyers who are willing to ask this question will learn about the seller’s motivations in addition to their “bottom line”.
 Many small business owners are as concerned about the future of their business as they are about how much money they will make.